saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ## Working with different types

+When calling Rust function, PyO3 will convert the Python type you pass as function arguments for you.
+Additionally, it also takes care of the types that the Rust functions return.
+Those are also converted for you automatically.
 The PyO3 user guide describes the [mapping](https://pyo3.rs/main/conversions/tables.html) the Python type and the corresponding function argument types in Rust.
-This makes it relatively easy to work with function arguments of different types.

-A few examples to illustrate this.
+Having PyO3 do this automatically for you makes it easy to work with function arguments of different types.
+Next up are a few examples to illustrate this.

 ### returning the sum of the numbers in a list: